-Here are some of the worst, stupidest, silliest, and most embarrassing traveling mistakes I've ever made.
+Here are some of the stupidest, silliest, and most embarrassing travel mistakes I've ever made.
 From inconveniences to horrors, these stories were total nightmares at the time, but have now gracefully aged into jokes.
-So go ahead, laugh at my pain, and learn from my blunders.
+So go ahead, laugh at my pain, learn from my blunders.

 "The only people who ever get anyplace interesting are the people who get lost."

 the horrific rideshare to nowhere

 Once upon a time, in Italy, I tried out a rideshare called BlaBlaCar.
 I booked one bound for Geneva with some lovely French people who didn't speak any English.
 And I didn't speak enough French.
 So I occupied myself on the ride by staring out the window and checking the map on my phone.

 But I wasn't paying attention to the fact that I was burning data like nobody's business and I also was running out of battery simultaneously.
 I was in the red zone.
 The danger zone.
 And no usb car charger.
 It was the Twilight Zone.